bajamircea/bajamircea.github.io/_posts/2020-05-04-exception-safety.markdown

 ensure they are and mark the them `noexcept` explicitly.

-The vector move constructor and assignment do not throw, they just take shuffle pointer values around.
+The vector move constructor and assignment do not throw, they just take shuffle pointer values around (except for the move assignment when certain non-default allocators are involved, again this is another topic).

-However some implementations of standard containers e.g. Microsoft's `std::list` can throw on move constructors, for reasons that have to do with a combination of:
+However some implementations of standard containers e.g. Microsoft's `std::list` can throw on move constructors.
+This comes with consequences as we'll see in the next article.
-- they use a dynamically allocated sentinel: this helps ensure that iterators don't get invalidated in a variety of scenarios
-- do not have a "moved from" state that is different from an empty container: this is a dubious decision, but mandated by the standard
-- the way the move semantics is implemented in C++: the move constructor does not know if/how the "moved from" object will be used

-This combination comes with consequences (see `push_back` below)

 # The strong guarantee